itsjafer/jupyterlab-sparkmonitor/README.md

 ### Requirements

 -   At least JupyterLab 3
--   pyspark 2.X.X or older (pyspark 3.X is currently not supported)
+-   pyspark 3.X.X or newer (For compatibility with older pyspark versions, use jupyterlab-sparkmonitor 3.X)

 ## Features